Maybe you’re coming to Costa Rica for the beaches and the jungles, but if you don’t spend sometime in the country’s capital, you’d be missing out.

-Yes, this is a "Children's" museum, but don't let that stop you from visiting.
+Yes, this is a “children's" museum, but don't let that stop you from visiting.
 You and your ILP group will have a great time!
 There are tons of interactive displays where you can learn about astronomy, the human body, Egyptian mummies, ecology, daily life in Costa Rica, and more.
-There's a lot to see so give yourself time to see it all.
+Did you hear the part about this all being interactive?

 Address: San José Province, San José, Costa Rica